hoichi/hoichi.io/contents/blog/2019-12-21-Real-World Composable Error Handling.md

     };
 ```

-As you can see, there are two type parameters for data, “a` & “b`, because obviously, the mapping function converts data from one type to another (e.g., from JSON to a record).
+As you can see, there are two type parameters for data, `'a` & `'b`, because obviously, the mapping function can, and usually will, convert data from one type to another (e.g., from JSON to a record).
 But the error type stays the same because unifying an error type is precisely what we’re after.
+And again, let me remind you we don’t actually have to spell out the `mapOk` type.

-And here we are, consuming the decoded result and the possible errors:
+Anyway, here we are, consuming the decoded result and the possible errors:

 ```reason
 [@react.component]